 How Does Passwordless Authentication Work Today?

 There are multiple ways to prove user verification without a password.
 Users can utilize a “possession factor” or a one-time password generator, a registered mobile device, or a hardware token to name a few options.
 Another tool for authentication is a user's “inherent factor” or biometrics (fingerprint, face, retina, etc.).
 These methods show another avenue of reliable and secure authentication over the unsecure approach of a password, passphrase, or PIN alone, and they have increasingly been added to hardware such as consumer and end user PCs.
-That said, many of these hardware bound biometrics still require a password to be present under the covers and do not provide a path to true passwordless for the device in question.
+That said, many of these hardware bound biometrics still require a password to be present under the covers and do not provide a path to a full passwordless elimination for the device in question.

 Lastly, there is also a move to more “passive” or implicit forms of inherent authentication, which means there is less proactive effort on the part of the user.